W-Akrabi/W-Akrabi/README.md

 🚀 What I Bring to the Table:

-Programming Proficiency: Mastering languages such as Java, Python, and R to craft robust solutions.
+Programming Proficiency: Mastering languages such as Java, Python, and R to craft robust solutions (main language is Pyhton).
 Framework Wizardry: Utilizing React and Flask to build dynamic, user-centric applications.
 Data Enthusiast: Passionate about data analysis and visualization to uncover insights that drive decision-making.